 If you are a parent or educator, consider incorporating native plants and solitary bees into your existing school garden OR working with the administration to build a school garden program.
 The Collective School Garden Network has a library of resources that demonstrate the value and purpose of school gardens, steps to building a school garden, and funding opportunities to help schools finance start-up and maintenance costs.

 5. Sidewalk Strips and Urban Rain Gardens

 It's common to see lots of concrete, wires, and signs while walking around urban areas.
 However, where local ordinances allow, planting between the sidewalk and the street (sometimes called the "hellstrip") can create urban pollinator hotspots.
 It is becoming more and more frequent to use these spaces to plant for pollinators or create rain gardens.
 Frequently, local volunteers or land stewardship groups come together to plant and maintain these spaces.
-If you're interested in volunteering your time to help green up your urban area a good place to start is with your local parks department, nature center, or local environmental NGOs.
+If you're interested in volunteering your time to help green up your urban area, an excellent place to start is with your local parks department, nature center, or local environmental NGOs.

-I hope this post demonstrates that just because you live in an urban environment, doesn't mean you can't create pollinator habitats and raise solitary bees.
-I'll end with this quote from Vicky Wojcik, Research Director at Pollinator Partnership (P2), “When you plant just one pollinator-friendly plant, that’s a piece of habitat that didn’t exist before".
+I hope this post demonstrates that just because you live in an urban environment doesn't mean you can't create pollinator habitats and raise solitary bees.
+I'll end with this quote from Vicky Wojcik, Research Director at Pollinator Partnership (P2), "When you plant just one pollinator-friendly plant, that's a piece of habitat that didn't exist before."

 As the human population increases and our urban landscapes continue to grow - habitat is lost.
 While bees don't need large patches of land to survive and can quickly move around urban landscapes, they need nesting habitat and pollen and nectar sources.
 Filling our urban landscape with small but numerous patches of native habitat can help sustain bee biodiversity in our urban areas.